The Ultimate Guide to Accounts Receivable

 • Errors in invoicing, payment processing, or other areas of accounts receivable are causing friction with your customers.

-• Your team wants to leverage automated reports to enhance your accounts receivable management process.
+• Your team wants to leverage automated reports to enhance your accounts receivable management system

 Managing AR with Centime

-If you're on the hunt for an accounts receivable automation solution, consider Centime.
-It's a premier suite of cash management applications that help you achieve your cash flow goals.
-The Centime AR Automation application is designed to make sophisticated predictions regarding cash inflows, streamline the collections process, accept payments, and track your AR performance.
+If you're searching for a powerful AR automation platform, consider Centime.
+It's a premier suite of finance automation applications built to help you achieve your cash flow goals.
+The Centime AR Automation application is designed to make sophisticated predictions regarding cash inflows, streamline the collections process, accept payments, and track your AR performance making it a comprehensive accounts receivable management system for modern finance teams.

 • Automate payment reminders